-At this point, I’m finally ready.
-I head out to get a taxi.
-Man, I don’t even want to talk about this bullshit.
-I call the driver a ladron and an asshole, and overpay for sake of argument when we arrive at the Airbnb.
+At this point, I was finally ready.
+I headed out to get a taxi.
+Man, I don’t even want to talk about that bullshit.
+I called the driver a ladron and an asshole, and overpaid for sake of argument when we arrived at the Airbnb.
 The only good thing about that taxi ride was that I saw the illuminated depiction of Che Guevara at Plaza de la Revolución.

 Since you’re headed to Cuba, we need to collect a few extra details before we can send your information to the host.

 I had to check a box to certify that I was going for approved purposes under the 12 general licenses, then select which of the 12 requirements from a drop down menu.
-I’m pretty sure I checked off “support of the Cuban people” by accident because I didn’t realize that P2P fell under the educational category.
+I checked off “support of the Cuban people” by accident because I didn’t realize that P2P fell under the educational category.
 I couldn’t go back and change it, or I didn’t know how if I could.

 Sunday, April 3, 2016